vpstarweb/formcms/readme.md

 - for Sqlite: run the SqliteDemo project
 - for SqlServer: run the SqlServerDemo/SqlServerAppHost project
 - for PostgreSQL : run the PostgresDemo/PostgresAppHost project
+- for Mysql : run the MysqlDemo/MysqlAppHost project

 Defult login:
   - Eamil : `samdmin@cms.com`